What is a notary public?

 A notary public verifies your identity and witnesses your signature on important documents.
 The most common function of a notary public is to prevent fraud.

 What does it mean to have an application notarized?

-You present government-issued photo identification to the notary who verifies your identity and then watches you sign and date the application.
-After watching you sign and date the application, the notary will mark the application with a stamp (or a "seal") and sign the application.
-A notarized application shows the person who receives the application that you really signed it.
+You present your government-issued photo identification to the notary.
+The notary verifies your identification and watches you sign and date the application.
+Then, the notary marks the application with a stamp (or a "seal") and signs the application.
+The notary’s signature and stamp show that your signature matches your photo ID, and that you signed the application willingly.
+A notarized application helps vital records offices know that your signature is valid.